-- Confiscated Items will only be returned to the owner of that device.
-(Appropriate identification needs to be presented of the owner; not for someone else's phone)
+- Item may be confiscated and turned into the main office. - Device is logged with the main office (1st floor) and stored - The item may be retrieved at the end of the school day through parent notification of the incident. - Confiscated Items will only be returned to the owner of that device.
+(Appropriate identification needs to be presented of the owner; not for someone else's phone) - Admin/Parent Conference will determine further consequences which may include student limited privileges for the remainder of the school year.

-- 2^{nd} Offense:

-- Device is logged with the main office.

-- A parent/guardian of the student must be present to pick up the item.

-- Repeat offender:

-- Device is logged in with main office

-- Admin/Parent Conference will determine further consequences which may include student limited privileges for the remainder of the school year.